 Albany Medical Center Prize

 The Albany Prize is open to anyone.
-To be considered, you must be nominated by a peer.
-Your nomination is then reviewed by a large screening committee.
-That committee recommends finalists to the Albany Prize selection committee, which reviews all applicable materials before making a decision on the winner or winners of the Prize.
+To be considered, a candidate must be nominated by a peer.
+Nominations are reviewed by a large screening committee, which recommends finalists to the Albany Prize National Selection Committee.
+The submission deadline for the 2015 Albany Prize is Dec.
+3, 2014.

 Albany Prize History